Board of Directors

 Dr. Duyk currently serves on the Board of Directors of Elevance Renewable Sciences, reGen Holdings and Inocucor Technologies. as well as on the non-profit Case Western Reserve University Board of Trustees, where he Chairs the finance committee and is a member of the Executive committee, and The American Society of Human Genetics board of directors.
 Dr. Duyk is also a member of the Institute Board of Directors of the Moffitt Cancer Center where he chairs the Research and Development committee.
 Dr. Duyk serves as a member of Scientific Advisory Boards for Bayer CropSciences, HudsonAlpha, and Lawrence Berkeley National Laboratory (DOE).

-Mr. Eykerman joined DSM in 2011 as Executive Vice-President, Corporate Strategy & Acquisitions.
-In this role, he is responsible for corporate and business group strategy development, budgeting and planning, improvement programs, and all M&A activities.
-In 2015, he was also appointed as a member of the DSM Executive Committee and at present is responsible for the Pharmaceuticals as well as DSM Food Specialties activities.
-Next to these roles within DSM, he is also a Supervisory Board member of DSM Sinochem Pharmaceuticals (DSM/Sinochem JV), and a Supervisory Board member of ChemicaInvest (DSM/CVC JV), and previously served as a member of the Supervisory Board of Patheon N.V. from 2014 to 2017.
-Before joining DSM, Mr. Eykerman worked for 14 years at McKinsey & Company of which the last 9 years as a Partner and leader of McKinsey’s Chemicals Practice in the Benelux and France.
+Philip Eykerman joined DSM in 2011 as Executive Vice-President Corporate Strategy & Acquisitions.
+In this role, he is responsible for corporate and business group strategy development, planning, improvement programs, and all M&A activities for the Group.
+In 2015, he was also appointed as a member of the DSM Executive Committee and at present is also responsible for the DSM Food Specialties as well as DSM Hydrocolloids activities.
+Next to these roles within DSM, he is also a Supervisory Board member of Amyris, Supervisory Board member of ChemicaInvest (DSM/CVC JV) and Supervisory Board member of AnQore TopCo B.V.
+Before joining DSM, Philip Eykerman worked for 14 years at McKinsey & Company of which the last 9 years as a Partner and leader of McKinsey’s Chemicals Practice in the Benelux and France.
+Before that, he worked as a process/ project engineer for Fluor Daniel.
 He holds a master degree in Chemical Engineering from the KU Leuven (Belgium) and in Refinery Engineering from the Institut Francais du Pétrole (France).

 Mr. Goppelsroeder has served as the President and CEO of DSM Nutritional Products Ltd. since 2013 and is a member of the DSM Executive Committee.
 Mr. Goppelsroeder has previously worked at Boston Consulting, Syngenta in its seed care business unit, and F. Hoffman-La Roche in its fine chemicals and vitamins division until the acquisition of such division by DSM in 2003.
 Mr. Goppelsroeder holds a degree in engineering from the Swiss Federal Institute of Technology and a Master of Business Administration degree from Insead, Fontainebleau.